John Vardy: Vardy and William Kent

-His relations with William Kent, his senior at the Board of Works, began about 1736 and remained close.
+His relations with William Kent, his senior at the Board of Works, began around 1736 and remained close.
 Vardy prepared for publication the classic of the Palladian revival, Some Designs of Mr. Inigo Jones and Mr. William Kent, 1744.
 He redrew and engraved Kent's drawing of the Great Hall at Hampton Court, and drew up Kent's ambitious designs for new Houses of Parliament, under Kent's direction.
 After Kent's death Vardy and Thomas Robinson saw Kent's Horse Guards, Whitehall, through to completion; Vardy published engravings of his redrawings of the plan and elevation.

 Private clients

 Vardy's routine at the Office of Works constrained his time to devote to private clients.
-His london buildings have mostly suffered the fate of city constructions and have gone.
+His London buildings have mostly suffered the fate of city constructions and have gone.
 His most prominent surviving work is Spencer House, St. James's, where, ironically the chief fame is garnered by the very early neoclassical interiors of the upper floor, by James "Athenian" Stuart.

-For Joseph Damer, 1st Earl of Dorchester Vardy probably designed Dorchester House, Park Lane, London, begun in 1751-52.
+For Joseph Damer, Vardy probably designed Dorchester House, Park Lane, London, begun in 1751–52.
 He exhibited designs for interiors at the Society of Artists, 1764.
 The house was demolished in 1849.